dubhater/vapoursynth-nnedi3/README.rst

 - opt: 1..2
 - fapprox: 0..15

-"opt" defaults to 1 (C routines only) because the few ported asm functions produce borked output.
+"opt" defaults to 1 (C routines only) because not all asm functions are ported yet.

 Compilation